DIEP Flap Surgery in Spartanburg — FAQs

-How long does the DIEP Flap operation take?
+How long does DIEP Flap surgery usually take?

 How long will I be in the hospital after DIEP Flap surgery?

-Patients are typically discharged in less than 48 hours after completion of their surgery.
-The first night is spent in the Intensive Care Unit for close observation of the flap.
+Patients are typically discharged in less than 72 hours after completion of their surgery.
+There is no need for ICU stay, as our surgical ward nurses are experts in caring for breast reconstruction patients.

 How long is the recovery from DIEP Flap surgery?

 Walking is encouraged the first day after surgery.
 After 7-10 days, you should be able to drive.
 You should not lift anything heavier than 20 pounds in the first 7-10 days.
-After 3- 4weeks, you should be able to return to work, depending on how much physical activity is required.
+After 4 weeks, you should be able to return to work, depending on how much physical activity is required.
 At 4 weeks, you can run, lift weights, and swim.

 Will I have drains after DIEP Flap surgery?

 You will have 2 drains in the abdomen and one drain in the breast.
 We will teach you how to care for them.
-They will be removed when they put out less than 30cc (one ounce) per day.
+They will be removed when they put out less than 25 cc (one ounce) per day.

-Sometimes, the general surgeon will remove the nipples at the time of mastectomy.
+Sometimes, Dr. Orseck will remove the nipples at the time of mastectomy.
 Other times, it will be left intact, otherwise known a nipple sparing mastectomy.
 If your nipples are removed at the time of mastectomy, you will undergo nipple reconstruction at a separate operation 3-6 months later.
 This is essentially painless and only takes a few minutes to do.
 The pigmented part of the areola is tattooed for the final stage.

 From the day of the DIEP flaps, your final result will be completed between 3 and 6 months.